omnilaboratory/OmniBOLT-spec/OmniBOLT-02-peer-protocol.md

 # OmniBOLT #2: Peer Protocol for Channel Management

 # Omni Address
 One most important point is that addresses in OmniBOLT and its implementation must be Omnilayer addresses created by omnicore.
-Bitcoin-only address can not know any assets information.
+Bitcoin-only addresses can not know any asset information.
 When users fund Omni assets to a channel with bitcoin addresses that do not support Omni Layer transactions, it can be difficult or impossible to recover the transferred Omni assets.

 So this is the main reason that current lnd channels can not be OmniBOLT channels.